The Junior Spy Agency

 Parents Need to Know

 Parents need to know that The Junior Spy Agency is meant to be a kids' spoof on spy movies.
 A silly plot finds the two young heroes and their basset hound on the trail of a long-missing Russian chalice said to have been hidden in America during the Bolshevik Revolution in 1917.
 Sam and Emma wear fedoras and trench coats, and Sam playfully exaggerates acting the spy throughout.
 Their search finds them on a race with both a Russian undercover agent and a troupe of buffoonish villains.
 Other than one dog fart, a few insults, and a mention of "peeing," it's a harmless, scare-free jaunt through familiar territory.
-The movie is a sequel to Sam Steele and the Junior Detective Agency (2011) and was released earlier until the title Sam Steele and the Crystal Chalice.
+The movie is a sequel to Sam Steele and the Junior Detective Agency (2011) and was released earlier under the title Sam Steele and the Crystal Chalice.

 What's the story?